hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 Identity acceptance is binary; system operation is not.

-Net Effect

-HESS does not replace truth arbitration.
-It moves ambiguity out of the crawl path and into explicit, inspectable signals, where machines can reason deterministically instead of guessing.

-That shift—from inference to declaration—is what makes this protocol not just conceptually sound, but operationally inevitable.

 MUST fetch /.well-known/stack only over HTTPS

 MUST validate JSON-LD parse + schema